How to Display a Cookie Audit Table on Your Website

 Our setup guide will help you get started with CookieYes.

-Displaying cookie audit tables on the front end of your website
+Displaying cookie audit tables on your website

 CookieYes allows you to display category-wise cookie audit tables on your website so that your site visitors can see them on their browsers.
 To do this: